How to Talk to Someone with Dementia?

 Talking in the middle stage

 This stage usually lasts for the longest amount of time.
-During the middle stage, you might notice you need to adapt how you were talking to your loved one in the early stage as they start to struggle to communicate with you.
+During the middle stage, you might notice that you need to adapt how you talk to your loved one in the early stage as they start to struggle to communicate with you.

 Music & Art Therapy for communication

 Music can be a powerful tool.
-Studies have shown music may reduce agitation and improve behavioural issues that are common in the middle-stages of the disease.
+Studies have shown that music may reduce agitation and improve behavioural issues that are common in the middle stages of the disease.
 Even in the late stages of Alzheimer's, a person may be able to tap a beat or sing lyrics to a childhood song.
 Music provides a way to connect, even after verbal communication has become challenging.

 Source: www.dementia.com.au